Danny Henry

-Danny Henry (born 17 July 1988) is a Scottish professional mixed martial artist currently competing in the Featherweight division of the Ultimate Fighting Championship.
+Danny Henry (born 17 July 1988) is a Scottish professional mixed martial artist who competed in the Featherweight division of the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

 Henry began his MMA career in 2011.
 Before joining the UFC, Henry amassed a record of 10-2.
 Henry fought the majority of his fights in South Africa with EFC Worldwide and in his final fight for their promotion beat Igeu Kabesa for their featherweight championship.

 Ultimate Fighting Championship

 Henry made his promotional debut on 16 July 2017 at UFC Fight Night 113 against Daniel Teymur.
 He won the fight by unanimous decision earning Fight of the Night honors.

 Henry faced Hakeem Dawodu on 17 March 2018 at UFC Fight Night 127.
 He won his fight against the sizable favourite Dawodu via guillotine 39 seconds into the first round.

 Henry faced Dan Ige at UFC Fight Night 147 on 16 March 2019.
 He lost the fight via a rear-naked choke submission in the first round.

 Henry was briefly linked to a bout with Mike Davis on 26 September 2019 at UFC Fight Night 160.
 However, Henry pulled out of the bout for undisclosed reasons in mid-September.
 In turn, Davis was pulled from the card and is expected to be rescheduled for a future event.